Converting CSG to CAD Geometry for Multiphysics

 Multiphysics Coupling

-We have built a hybrid Computer Aided Design (CAD) and CSG model of the KRUSTY reactor in OpenMC, along with a volume mesh for tallying and solving heat conduction.
+We have built a hybrid CAD and CSG model of the KRUSTY reactor in OpenMC, along with a volume mesh for tallying and solving heat conduction.
 In this section, we briefly describe the input files used to couple heat conduction to neutronics.

 MOOSE Heat Conduction